Boeing plans buyouts, layoffs for engineers in first of three cuts for 2017

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+“As we enter 2017, our plan calls for us to reduce our engineering staff,” Hamilton told employees.
+“I realize some of this news is unpleasant.
+But I wanted to respect your right to know what is occurring this year.”

-The memo states that details of a buyout offer will be sent on Friday to engineering employees in eligible skill codes.
-Those who accept the offered buyout will end their employment on April 21.
+Hamilton’s memo states that details of a buyout offer will be sent on Friday to engineering employees in eligible skill classifications.
+The last workday for those who accept the buyout will be April 21.

+A similar buyout offer is coming on Wednesday for certain classifications of blue-collar production workers, said Connie Kelliher, spokeswoman for the International Association of Machinists (IAM) union.

-The buyout package will be offered to employees in Washington state, southern California and South Carolina.
+The engineering buyout package will be offered to employees in Washington state, Southern California and South Carolina.

-Hamilton’s message went on to say that 60-day involuntary layoff notices affecting only engineering employees in Washington will be sent out on Jan.
-20, with layoffs effective April 21.
+Hamilton’s message also said 60-day involuntary layoff notices — affecting only engineering employees in Washington — will be sent out Jan.
+20, with layoffs effective March 24.

-Those layoffs will affect employees in the skill codes that were offered a buyout package last year, he said.
+Those layoffs will involve employees in the skill classifications that were offered a buyout package last year, he said.

-This year’s buyout offer is going out mostly to employees in different skill codes.
+This year’s buyout offer is going out mostly to employees in different skill classifications.
 There will be further involuntary layoffs if not enough people accept the offer and it falls short of Boeing’s cost-saving target.

 Hamilton said that there will be two additional rounds of buyouts and layoffs in engineering later this year.